Trouv/bevy_pipe_affect/book/src/explanation/output-and-effect-composition.md

 It also providing some composibility of its own that may be useful beyond systems.
 More on this in the following sections.

+Structurally, it's just an `effect` field containing an effect, and an `out` field containing additional output.

-In fact, the higher-order systems provided by `bevy_pipe_affect` only ever expect a type that can convert into `EffectOut`, not just a mere `Effect`:
+You may be interested to know that the higher-order systems provided by `bevy_pipe_affect` actually only ever expect a type that can convert into `EffectOut`, not just a mere `Effect`:

 ```rust
 # use bevy::prelude::*;